Introduction

 Member Institution

-Developers from member institutions are given full commit access to the github repository.
-This can be done by another developer with permission to add on github, usually with a request emailed to the group.
+Developers from member institutions are given full commit access to the GitHub repository.
+This can be done by another developer with permission to add on GitHub, usually with a request emailed to the group.
 They can commit and change code with full permissions.
-Because there are many unit tests, other members should be warned using the DAWN-DEV mailing list if check-ins have a negative effect, for this reason it is very important to write, run and monitor tests.
-When new developers are added to github, an email should be sent to the mailing list, to notify of a new committer joining.
+Because there are many unit tests, other members should be warned using the discussions forum if check-ins have a negative effect, for this reason it is very important to write, run and monitor tests.
+When new developers are added to GitHub, an email should be sent to the mailing list, to notify of a new committer joining.

 Some DAWN git repositories, in particular dawn-isencia.git, may be considered closed because they are a fork which we are moving away from.
-They should not be committed to without prior announcement and agreement via the DAWN-DEV mailing list.
+They should not be committed to without prior announcement and agreement via the discussions forum.
 If a developer is uncertain about committing to a particular repository it is recommended to first check with other DAWN developers via the DAWN-DEV mailing list.

 Partner